buildtool/build-tools/README.md

     $ deploy -n testing_namespace local

 ## service-setup
-Setup a new git repository and scaffolds the project.
+Setup a new local git repository and scaffolds the project.
+Remote Git repository and CI pipeline will be created and configured based on the `.buildtools.yaml` settings.

 Basic usage `service-setup <name>`, it's also possible to scaffold for a certain stack.
 Supported stacks:
 * go
 * scala

+This will generate some basic project files for the different stacks, example

     $ service-setup -s go test
+    $ tree test
+    *TODO*

 ## kubecmd